Our Favorite Activities

-This blog was updated on January 20, 2023.
+This blog was updated on June 25, 2026.

 1. Hiking and Walking Clubs

-Movement is medicine, and a good walk outside can provide a breath of fresh air and a boost to natural “feel good” endorphins.
+Movement is medicine, and a good walk outside can provide a breath of fresh air and a boost to natural “feel-good” endorphins.
 Walking around the community is an easy way for a senior to keep active, and can be a good avenue to making friends.
 Some communities even arrange transportation so that club members can walk in a nearby park or on a walking path.
 Get the whole family involved by taking a hike with grandkids.

 2. Group Exercise Classes

 Group exercises, like yoga, tai chi, or Feldenkrais, are fun and social ways to improve flexibility and balance, which are key to preventing falls in older adults.
 Some communities offer chair exercise classes, and others may offer water aerobics programs, which can appeal to seniors who are living with arthritis.
+Many also weave in mindfulness and meditation sessions — a calming way to ease stress and support emotional well-being alongside the physical benefits.

 4. Gardening Clubs